Ryan expects Justice Department 'compliance,' doesn't rule out contempt of Rosenstein

 The two subpoenas cover largely the same subject areas, but there are some differences.
 The draft subpoena includes 14 items, for instance, while the subpoena that was issued includes nine requests for documents.
 There are also some additional specifics — the draft subpoena did not mention Page, while the subpoena sent cited him by name.

-A House Judiciary Committee aide disputed Nadler's charges, saying the subpoena was valid and that the proper procedures in the subpoena were followed.
+But a House Judiciary Committee aide disputed Nadler's charges, saying the subpoena was valid and that the proper procedures in the subpoena were followed.
 The aide said that the final subpoena contained the same content, but combined several requests into one, because the items being sought were all in possession of the DOJ inspector general, so they did not have to be requested individually.